 MORHAN was established at the beginning of the 1980s.
-This was also a time when public policies on Hansen’s disease in Brazil were changing from compulsory segregation toward outpatient treatment with multidrug therapy.
-There was a need to lessen social prejudice against people affected by Hansen’s disease, as well as to make progress toward eradicating the disease itself.
+This was also a time when public policies on Hansen’s disease in Brazil were changing from compulsory segregation to outpatient treatment with multidrug therapy.
+There was a need to eliminate social prejudice against people affected by Hansen’s disease, as well as to make progress toward eradicating the disease itself.
 Hansen’s disease requires continuous action, and it takes a long time for the effects of that action to be seen.
 Most government officials involved at different levels neglected long-term action that should have been implemented.
 That is why Brazil still has so many cases of Hansen’s disease.

 There are two key issues facing people affected by Hansen’s disease in Brazil.
 The first concerns the former colonies where the people affected by Hansen’s disease were quarantined.
 Residents are getting older and also need access to high-quality medical care for other diseases as well.
 Furthermore, there are issues involving citizenship, quality of life, and use of existing infrastructures that need to be addressed.
 The second key issue concerns poor access to medication and treatment.
 There is a need to achieve a better understanding of Hansen’s disease throughout society by strengthening and expanding information, education and communication.